Hosting and bandwidth provided by WebCentrix.net.

 What is Micro SIM?
-How is it different from a regular SIM card?
-Does the iPad have a SIM card?
+How is it different from regular SIM cards?
+Which iPad models use a Micro SIM card?

-In a nutshell, Micro SIM -- which is the SIM (Subscriber Identity Module) standard used by the high-end US$629-US$829 configurations of the original iPad and the GSM-compatible version of the iPad 2 -- is a smaller version of the Mini SIM cards commonly used and that frequently are referred to merely as SIM cards.
+In a nutshell, Micro SIM -- which is the SIM (Subscriber Identity Module) standard used by the high-end configurations of the original iPad, the GSM-compatible version of the iPad 2, and the cellular data capable iPad 3rd Gen and iPad 4th Gen models specified below -- is a smaller version of the Mini SIM cards that were ubiquitous for many years and frequently are referred to merely as SIM cards.

 As first noted by PCMag, Micro SIM is the third version, or "third form factor" (3FF) of the SIM standard and holds the same amount of data: